Why have a home planning checklist to design and build your new home?

 There is a lot of preparatory work involved with the design and construction of your home.
 Like everything else in life, organizing this task can make the process more manageable and less stressful.
 Creating a home planning checklist will help you complete your mission.
 In addition, you will realize your dream home from the design phase to the final walk through of construction.

 There are five main objectives that you will need to establish on your home planning checklist.
-These objectives are buying land to build a home, home construction loan financing, residential design services, hire a home builder, and monitor construction progress.
+These objectives are buying land to build a home, home construction loan financing, residential design services or stock house designs, hire a home builder, and monitor construction progress.

 Home Planning Checklist